 Detailing the physical features, habits, territorial reach and other identifying qualities of the European Hornet.

 Updated: 3/14/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 More North Americans will eventually see the European Hornet firsthand as it expands its range westward across the continent.

-European Hornets are insect-eaters.
+European Hornets are are multicolored.
+The head and thorax are black and red while the abdomen has black and yellow stripes.
+Their large, robust size is intimidating.
+They are insect-eaters.
 Their presence can be considered natural insect control in the wild.
-They also drink tree sap and, over time, may damage the tree they are nesting in by robbing it of nourishment.
-Their natural enemies include mice and other mammals trying to break into the nest to eat their grubs (baby hornets).
+They also drink tree sap.
+Their natural enemies include mice and other mammals which try to break into the hornet's nest in order to eat their nutritious grubs (baby hornets).
 Every fall, young queens are hatched and mate with males before hibernating through the winter.
 The rest of the members of a colony die.
-Young queens will build their own colonies the following spring.
+Young queens will build their own colonies the following spring